Algemetric/heratio-cpp/README.md

 The paths above will work if you installed NTL and GMP using Homebrew.
 Otherwise, just replace these paths by the corresponding paths in your system.

-# Building, Running, and Cleaning up
+# Building, Running, Cleaning up, and Testing

 Building: